emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_using_the_sdk.rst

 Building Emscripten from Source using the SDK
 =============================================

 The SDK can be used to fetch and build Emscripten from the latest sources in the Emscripten and :ref:`Fastcomp <LLVM-Backend>` repositories.
-This allows you to obtain new features and defect fixes as soon as they are pushed to Github.
+This allows you to obtain new features and defect fixes as soon as they are pushed to GitHub.

 :ref:`Contributors <contributing>` can replace these sources with their own forks of Emscripten and *Fastcomp*, build them, and then use the normal process to pull changes into the main repository.